-To the Company's knowledge, based solely on review of the copies of such reports furnished to the Company and written representations that no other reports were required during the last fiscal year ended December 31, 1995, all Section 16(a) filing requirements applicable to its officers, directors and greater than ten-percent beneficial owners were complied with.
+To the Company's knowledge, based solely on review of the copies of such reports furnished to the Company and written representations that no other reports were required during the last fiscal year ended December 29, 1996, all Section 16(a) filing requirements applicable to its officers, directors and greater than ten-percent beneficial owners were complied with, except that Mr. Gordon filed a late report in 1997 with respect to his gift of shares and a stock option grant to him in 1996 and amended that report to reflect certain shares deemed to be held in his account under the Deferred Compensation Plan and Mr. Spielvogel filed a late report in 1997 with respect to three purchases of shares in July 1992 and amended a report in 1997 to reflect a gift of shares by him in 1996 and the foregoing purchases.